 Paula Quatromoni, DSc, MS, RD, LDN

-Dr. Quatromoni is a senior consultant for Walden Behavioral Care, and one of the nation’s top minds on the intersection of sports nutrition and eating disorders.
-As a registered dietitian, she has more than a decade of experience working with athletes with disordered eating and has published several papers on both clinical experiences and qualitative research on recovery experiences of athletes.
+Dr. Quatromoni is a senior consultant for Walden Behavioral Care and one of the nation’s top minds on the intersection of sports nutrition and eating disorders.
+As a registered dietitian, she has more than a decade of experience working with athletes with disordered eating and has published several papers on both clinical experiences and qualitative research on the recovery experiences of athletes.
 Dr. Quatromoni is the Department Chair of Health Sciences and a tenured associate professor of Nutrition and Epidemiology at Boston University where she maintains an active, funded research program.
 In 2004, she pioneered the sports nutrition consult service for student athletes at Boston University.
 Dr. Quatromoni was recently named a 2016 Outstanding Dietetics Educator from the Nutrition and Dietetic Educators and Preceptors (NDEP) Council.
 She earned her B.S. and M.S. degrees in Nutrition from the University of Maine at Orono and her Doctorate in Epidemiology from the Boston University School of Public Health.

 Sharon Chirban, Ph.D., CC-AASP

 Dr. Chirban is a senior consultant to Walden Behavioral Care and the GOALS Program.
-She is also a trained sport psychologist at the Division of Sports Medicine—Boston Children’s Hospital, she has treated many athletes with post-concussion syndrome, ACL injuries, post-surgical rehabilitation cases and even athletic career transitions.
-She addresses the psychological needs of the whole athlete including recruiting issues, concerns around Red-shirting, self-management within team and coaching relationships as well as the inevitable transition away from competitive sports or performance.
+She is also a trained sports psychologist at the Division of Sports Medicine—Boston Children’s Hospital, she has treated many athletes with post-concussion syndrome, ACL injuries, post-surgical rehabilitation cases, and even athletic career transitions.
+She addresses the psychological needs of the whole athlete including recruiting issues, concerns around Red-shirting, self-management within team, and coaching relationships as well as the inevitable transition away from competitive sports or performance.
 Dr. Chirban has a specialization in treating clinical eating disorders (anorexia, bulimia, BED) and partners with treatment facilities to build recovery programs that allow her patients to confront self-sabotaging behaviors that impede having a good and wholesome life.
-Many of her patients are elite and high level athletes and dancers, who seek her out for her specific dual specialization of treating eating disorders in this very unique population.
+Many of her patients are elite and high-level athletes and dancers, who seek her out for her specific dual specialization of treating eating disorders in this very unique population.
 She values the role of activity in the life of an athlete and performer and ensures that her patients and athletes include activity as part of their recovery process when medical and weight stability is in place.

 Jessyca Arthur-Cameselle, EdD, CC-AASP